Bob-Mickus/slides/README.md

+#  Slide Decks

-# This repo contains the slide decks and any other supporting materials from the Denver Data Science Day speakers.
+This repo contains the slide decks and any other supporting materials from the Denver Data Science Day speakers.